 RESPONSE

 Transient analysis of the beam in fig 13 was conducted by using mechanical apdl for a load step time of .01 seconds .
-Vertical displacement of the 5th node beam was ploted as a function of time.
+This is to simulate a condition of constant load.
+The step size is equal to the duration of analysis.
+Vertical displacement of the 4th node beam was ploted as a function of time.

-The response of the 5th node as function of time is shown in fig 14
+The response of the 4th node as function of time is shown in fig 14.

 Fig 15.
 Response of the 4th node as a function of time

-Results

-The results obtained from Mechanical APDL is matching with the results of FEM analysis in matlab.

 DAMPING ANALYSIS

-All of the above cases that we discussed were undamped.In this section we will introduce damping to beam and compare how the results are varying in both cases.

-There are three cases of Damping
+AThe analysis carried out till now assumed the structure to be undamped.
+However it is know fact that practical most of the structures have an inherent damping.
+Therefore the beam analysis is extended by including the influence of damping.
+Initially the case of SDOF system is analysed.
+Depending on the damping, system can be classifeid as

 Case 1: Over Damped

 Case 2: Critical Damped